Hey, I’m Wesley! 👋🏻

-I’m the CEO and Co-Founder of Aragon.
-We use AI to generate hyperrealistic photos of people, eliminating the need for in-person photoshoots.
+I’m the CEO and Co-Founder of Aragon, the world's most popular AI photography studio.
+We use AI to generate photos of people that are indistinguishable from real photos, eliminating the need for in-person photoshoots.

-We have over 1.2 million users, including Fortune 500 companies and our products have generated over 25 million photos for people.
+We have 1.8M+ users, including Fortune 500 companies and our products have generated 30M+ photos for people.

-We’re funded by Neo, Sequoia Scout, and the founders of billion-dollar companies.
-However, we've never needed to use any of the money that we've raised as we’ve been able to build a capital-efficient business.
-Using our profits, we grew to a $1M annual run rate (ARR) within 4 months of launching our first product and $5M ARR in under 2 years.
+We’re backed by Neo, Sequoia (Scout), and the founders of billion-dollar companies.
+We're profitable and grew to $1M in annual run rate (ARR) within four months of launching and $10M+ ARR in under two years.

-Prior to starting my company, I worked at 2 early-stage Y Combinator-backed startups, was a software engineer at Microsoft, and an AI researcher at the University of Michigan.
+Prior to starting my company, I worked at two early-stage Y Combinator-backed startups, was a software engineer at Microsoft, and an AI researcher at the University of Michigan.

 Mt.
 Whitney (14,505 ft / 4,421 m)